ChrisHIV/teaching/README.md

 * A summary of experts advocating taking to the streets for climate action [here](https://twitter.com/ChrisWymant/status/1180468223889874945).
 Here's me doing so with [students](https://twitter.com/ChrisWymant/status/1106564598629613569), [doctors](https://twitter.com/ChrisWymant/status/1175086736130609152) and other [scientists](https://twitter.com/ChrisWymant/status/1183110115207106561), and happily talking to the [police](https://twitter.com/ChrisWymant/status/1118083365134131201)
 * Suggestions for good twitter accounts to follow on climate, from when I used to have the bandwidth for that, [here](https://twitter.com/ChrisWymant/status/1225491802574217220)
 * An explanation of the "5-1" system of service receive for volleyball [here](other_topics/The_5-1_explained.pdf)
+* Really you made it this far?
+Maybe you'll like my lovingly curated [playlists](https://tinyurl.com/SpotifyChrisW)